Yukon and Alaska

 1) The smell of the air.
 It’s what I’ll remember most.
 It was incredible!
 Every step brought a new scent: mountain flowers, clear glacier water, pine trees, cold rivers.
 On the first day we arrived in Whitehorse, Yukon Territory, it was raining and the sun was shining at the same time.
 There were 3 rainbows!

 2) The high price of food.
-Most food is imported, as I had imagined, but I was still surprised at having to pay $8.00 for a bag of small oranges.
+Most food is imported, as I had imagined, but I was still surprised at the cost of fruit in grocery stores.
 Wild salmon from the Yukon River tasted heavenly, filled with flavor, but costs almost as much there as it does here.
-Worth every penny.
+Worth every penny though!

 3) Around-the-clock daylight feels strange.
 We were so far north that in the summer, the sun never sets.
 There were two or three hours in the middle of the night where the sky was a deep twilight blue, but otherwise, the sun was bright enough to get a sunburn at ten in the evening.
 It was hard to fall asleep.
 Very exciting, though!